Patient Rights and Responsibilities

 - Exercise his or her rights without being subjected to discrimination or reprisal.

 - Be free from all forms of abuse or harassment.

 For any complaints or grievances, you may contact Jeffrey Flynn, Administrator at 212-254-3570, the NYS Department of Health at 800-804-5447, or the Medicare Ombudsman at 800-Medicare.
 Facility personnel shall observe these patient rights.

 You are responsible for:

-• Charges: The patient is responsible for assuring that the financial obligations of his health care are fulfilled as promptly as possible.
+- Assuring that the financial obligations of your health care are fulfilled as promptly as possible.